Red Rocks - Plan your visit

 - Open for special events throughout winter

-- $5 adults; $3 students; Kansas Historical Foundation members and children five and under admitted free
+- $5 adults; $3 students; Kansas Historical Foundation members and children five and younger admitted free

 - Portions ADA accessible

 - April - October: For groups of more than 10, we request two weeks prior notice.
 Last tour begins at 4:30 p.m.